Abort: The termination of a mission or project.

 Access: Means to identify or obtain use of the desired target for operational purposes.

 Accommodation Address: A "safe" address without obvious connection to an intelligence agency, used for a person that does not occupy the premises.
 This address might be a prearranged temporary address or location where an intelligence operative may receive, forward, transmit, or relay mail to another intelligence operative or outside party.

-Agent: One who is authorized and trained to obtain or assist in obtaining information for intelligence purposes.
+Agent: A person authorized and trained to obtain or assist in securing information for intelligence purposes.
 It may also represent a person who engages in clandestine activities under the direction of an intelligence organization, but is not an officer, employee, or co-opted worker of that organization.

 Agent of Influence: Someone who privately serves the interests of a foreign power that can be identifiable by subversive political associations or activities.